alexwhb/PrayPal/README.md

-# Podcasty
+# PrayPal

-Podcasty is in the super early stages, but my goal is to build a simple and easy-to-use podcast self-hosting platform that allows you to upload episodes, import existing podcasts, and more.
+PrayPal is in the super early stages, but my goal is to build a simple and easy-to-use podcast self-hosting platform that allows you to upload episodes, import existing podcasts, and more.
 It serves as a custom backend for your podcast website.
 With it, you'll be able to spin up an OpenAI Whisper client and